jcap49/clipit/spec-week4-14.md

 -figure out how to constrain photo size
 -fix mailer to send forgot password message
--fix create clip bug with "unless rendering" thing
+-fix create clip bug with "unless rendering" thing -refactor clips/show & /examples into a partial
+  -error messages
+  -error chrome is ugly as hell
+  -better formatting for clips/show
+  -home:
+    -needs formatting
+  -about:
+    -needs formatting
+  -create:
+    -"Create photo" button needs to be hidden
+-fix footer (change from fixed to absolute and position properly)

 Views:
 -implement mock ups (use some previous work as well)